THE SABER GUILD CHARTER

-- A Saber Guild Temple will consist of five or more official members, including an elected local director and (at the temple’s discretion) an assistant director.
-Temples with 10 or more official members must elect a director and assistant director.
-Temples with 15 or more official members must elect a director, assistant director and a stage director; however, a temple of less than 15 members can elect a stage director if they choose.
+- A Saber Guild Temple will consist of five or more official members, including an elected local director and an elected local costume consular.
+Additionally, temples must elect an assistant director when they have 10 or more official members.
+Temples have the option of electing a local stage director when they have 15 or more official members.
+For clarity, a temple can elect all four positions at their discretion if they have less than 15 members.
 Elections occur as per Article VIII below.

 - Three or more official members in an area will be termed a “Squad”.
 Squads and areas with less than three official members will report directly to Saber Guild Council.

 - Temples will be divided by state unless or until: the Temple requests a further division of territory; the Temple requests an expansion of territory; a new prospective Temple requests formation.
 All requests will be decided by Global Council vote.
 Members should choose one Temple as their “primary Temple” where they will attend the majority of their rehearsals and events.
 While all members are free to attend rehearsals and events at multiple Temple locations, their primary Temple is the Temple where they will vote and be eligible to run for leadership positions.

 - Saber Guild Temples can ONLY be granted if approved by the Global Council.
 The Global Council holds all rights to accept or deny request for official Temple creation.

 Local Temple Leadership consists of three elected positions (with the option of a fourth position).
 In the event that one person occupies two positions within the Local Temple Leadership (i.e. the ALD and LSD are same person), resulting in a split vote or a tie, then the vote of the Local Director (LD) will be the deciding vote.